MonoGame/MonoGame.Samples/FuelCell/Documentation/8-FuelCell-Bringing-the-noise.md

 Loading the music is simple and uses the [Content Pipeline]() in the same process as Texture and Models but uses a different content type, for long running audio that is a "[Song]()".

-First let us declare a varaible to store our loaded music, right after the `aspectRatio` property:
+First let us declare a variable to store our loaded music, right after the `aspectRatio` property:

 ```csharp
 private Song backgroundMusic;